maximumstock/poe-currency-flip-planner/README.md

   to convert all currency that was acquired in the previous step

 ## Installation

 I highly recommend using [Pipenv](https://github.com/pypa/pipenv) for managing Python projects and their dependencies.

+1. `pipenv shell` to enter a shell session with my environment settings
+2. `pipenv install` to install all dependencies

 I use Python >=3.7 for everything.
 I haven't tried running it with different versions.
-You can install all dependencies by running `pipenv install`.

 ## Tests

 I wrote a few simple unit tests to make the data fetching and parsing, graph construction and traversal and path evaluation a bit more robust.
 You can run those tests using predefined data structures via `python -m pytest tests`.

 ## Data Exploration

 The data that is used for the analysis is not part of this repository.
 Please collect your own data.
 You can use `run_collector.sh` for this.
 It starts a `PathFinder` instance (see `src/pathfinder.py`) for each league.
 I like running